jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - Use `default` if you want CI or scripts to fail when:
     - no files were scanned,
+    - asked to fix files with bad configuration,
     - Rule Failures were reported, or
     - files were fixed.

 - Use `minimal` if you only want CI to fail for:
+    - invalid actions requested based on current configuration
     - invalid command-line usage, or
     - internal application errors.